1871fotc/fotc/docs/walks/toowong-identities-2.md

 ## Victor and Jean McGregor‑Lowndes <small>(4‑16)</small>

 Born in 1884, Victor was a Justice of the Peace and a Mason.
-He died at his home, Craig‑Royston, Toowong on 21 July 1951.
+He died at his home, *Craig‑Royston*, Toowong on 21 July 1951.
 His wife, Jean, was also a JP and a prominent citizen, honoured as a Member of the British Empire.
 Jean died in June 1976, aged 89.

 ??? directions "Directions"